 Some months ago a friend asked me, in response to a conversation about hiding vegetables in chocolate cakes (namely my chocolate courgette cake), if I’d ever tried black bean brownies.
 I’d never even heard of such a thing and immediately had to investigate.
 I found a recipe for a vegan chocolate black bean brownie which seemed appealing on first inspection.
 I bookmarked it, picked up a couple of tins of organic black beans at my local whole foods shop and promptly forgot about them and the recipe.

 This winter in Shetland has been terrible.
 I’ve only been here for 15 years, but it’s been said that this is the worst windy winter seen for twenty years what with the relentless southeasterly gales and travel disruptions.
 As a family we’ve been spending a lot of time indoors and we haven’t made very many trips into town for provisions, mostly because the supermarket shelves have been remarkably empty with the lifeline ferry cancellations (Photo Shetnews link!).
-I’ve lived on this remote island in the North Sea long enough to prepare for such weather conditions, and every Autumn I stock up on tinned and dried foods and I fill up the deep freezer with a local Shetland lamb or two, just in case.
+I’ve lived on this remote island in the North Sea long enough to prepare for such weather conditions, and every Autumn I stock up on tinned and dried foods like black eyed beans (see how to cook black eyed beans) and I fill up the deep freezer with a local Shetland lamb or two, just in case.